For every one litre of pure water (no chlorine/chloramine is a must, and I strongly recommend no fluoride either), you will need:

 Vinegar-forming bacteria are by far the most abundant species in kombucha.
 Species from the genus Acetobacter have historically been considered the most important, but nowadays we think those from the genus Gluconacetobacter dominate the community.
 This seemingly big change however simply results from a taxonomic revision, with the dominant cellulose producing species we once called Acetobacter xylinum now known as Gluconacetobacter xylinus.
 While new species are continuously being isolated from kombucha samples (including the nitrogen-fixing Acetobacter nitrogenifigens sp. nov., and the nitrogen-fixing and cellulose producing Gluconacetobacter kombuchae sp. nov.), the fundamental gluconic/acetic acid bacterial percentages of total microbial makeup seem pretty standard at over 85% Gluconacetobacter, and around 2% Acetobacter and Gluconobacter.

-Kombucha is a probiotic beverage, with all the benefits that entails, including high levels of B vitamins, beneficial probiotic organisms and metabolites, and anti-oxidants.
+Kombucha is a probiotic beverage, with all the benefits that entails, including B vitamins (variable between cultures), beneficial probiotic organisms and metabolites, and anti-oxidants.
 Specifically, it is high in enzymes and compounds utilised by the body for detoxification, most specifically glucaric acid.
 Research indicates glucaric acid and its metabolites have an anti-cancer action, and this is in accord with much anecdotal evidence.
 Most famously, Alexander Solzhenitsyn credited tea kvass with curing his stomach cancer during his time in the Gulags, and Ronald Reagan heeded this testimonial and used Kombucha to halt the spread of his own cancer.
 Glucuronic acid and glucosamine have never been isolated from a kombucha sample.
 Elevated levels of these in test subjects will most likely be the result of compounds formed under fermentation that are used as precursors by the body to manufacture glucuronic acid and glucosamine.
 Glucosamine increases synovial hyaluronic acid production, which benefits arthritic conditions, and joints generally.
 The general detoxifying effect of Kombucha is the result of the precursors to glucuronic acid which increase liver production of this important bodily cleanser.
 The resultant increase in detoxification potential is beneficial to the whole body, and reduces stress to the liver, kidneys and pancreas.

 Bauer-Petrovska B, Petrushevska-Tozi L (2000) Mineral and water-soluble vitamin contents in the kombucha drink.
 International Journal of Food Science and Technology.
 35:201–5.